alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - Also started updating the README to clarify what the white papers are meant to do, but didn’t manage before leaving on break.
 Need to have that clear before sending out a call for the kick-offs for the remaining two, so will prioritise that for today.

+MS: Suggestion to prioritise the paper delivery.
+No action on README.

 ### Notes to discuss during 1:1

 #### Who helped you since the last meeting?

 - ZI and I had a long chat about various operational aspects, and I have been sent a list of questions to address.

+MS: Updated on my chat wih HS and ZI.

 #### What did you achieve?